 The settlement will allow Alicia and Lewis to fund more IVF treatment, which would otherwise have been financially out of reach.
 Now, the couple have the answers about what went wrong and can start to rebuild their lives – and, with the IVF treatment, a chance to grow their family.

 “I can’t thank you enough for everything.
-[David and Katheryn] have both been so helpful and efficient throughout and I’m really pleased with the result.
+You have been so helpful and efficient throughout and I’m really pleased with the result.
 It does feel like a weight has been lifted now and hopefully, plenty more [children] to come,” said Alicia, following the news that her claim had settled.

-“This was a challenging claim to value and with the help of an expert in gynaecology and fertility, we carefully assessed the number of cycles that Alicia would require in the future, in order to give her the best chance of having three further children,” Katheryn said.
+“This was a challenging claim to value and with the help of an expert in gynaecology and fertility, we carefully assessed the number of cycles that Alicia would require in the future, in order to give her the best chance of having three further children,” Katheryn Riggs, Associate Solicitor who worked on the case said.
 “I am delighted that we have been able to get answers and an apology for what went wrong, and that Alicia and Lewis can now move on with having the family that they had both always hoped for.”

 *Client names have been changed to protect their privacy.